Azure/azure-iot-connected-factory/README.md

 #### Connected factory telemetry Flow
 After you have successfully deployed the solution and the web application launches the first time it takes approximately 3 minutes for data to show in the solution dashboard.

-#### Bing Maps
+#### Azure Maps
-Connected factory supports the Bing Maps API to show factory locations in the dashboard.
+Connected factory supports the Azure Maps API to show factory locations in the dashboard.
 Please check the [Connected factory FAQ](https://docs.microsoft.com/en-us/azure/iot-suite/iot-suite-faq-cf) for more details.

 #### Configure Connected factory
 The configuration of the Connected factory preconfigured solution is handled in more detail [here](https://docs.microsoft.com/en-us/azure/iot-suite/iot-suite-connected-factory-configure).